lumastories/craconweb/README.md

 This can be nice: `while :; do clear; your_command; sleep 2; done` Or this if you have `elm-live` installed:

-`elm-live Main.elm --output=../public/js/app.js --dir=../public  --open --pushstate`
+`elm-live Main.elm --output=../public/js/app.js --dir=../public --open --pushstate --debug --warn`